 German bomber aircraft, escorted by fighter planes, made their way across the Channel to bomb Britain.

 The Germans began by attacking coastal targets and British shipping operating in the English Channel.

 They launched their main offensive on 13 August.

-Using a network of radar systems and communications telling them when and where the Germans were planning to attack, the RAF, led by Sir Hugh Dowding, shot down many German bombers before they could cause huge amounts of damage.
+Using a complex system of radar systems and communications telling them when and where the Germans were planning to attack, the RAF, led by Sir Hugh Dowding, shot down many German bombers before they could cause huge amounts of damage.

 The Luftwaffe (German Air Force) was defeated by Fighter Command, forcing Hitler to abandon his invasion plans.

 In avoiding defeat, Britain secured one of its most significant victories of the Second World War and it was able to stay in the war.

 About 3,000 men of the RAF took part in the Battle of Britain – those who Winston Churchill called 'The Few'.

 Although most of the pilots were British, Fighter Command was an international force.
 The British were joined by pilots from countries including Australia, New Zealand, Poland, Canada, South Africa and France.

 While victory in the Battle of Britain was decisively gained by Fighter Command, the defence was carried out by the whole of the Royal Air Force which was organised into different 'Commands' based on function or role.